 Always test any method on a small, inconspicuous area first, and follow all safety precautions when working with wood stains.

-If you’re tired of the unsightly hues in your home deco, just follow the techniques to neutralize orange tones in wood and achieve your desired look.
+If you’re tired of the unsightly hues in your home deco, there are various techniques to neutralize orange tones in wood and achieve your desired look.

-From adding blue stains to bleaching the wood, there are various ways to get the job done.
+From adding blue stains to bleaching the wood, I have elaborated the ways get the job done.
 Say goodbye to orange wood and hello to your dream interior!